Religious persecution during the Soviet occupation of Bessarabia and Northern Bukovina

-In 1940–1941, some churches were sacked, looted, transformed into public or utility buildings, or closed.
+In 1940–1941, several churches were sacked, looted, transformed into public or utility buildings, or closed.
 Taxes were set, which the believers were obliged to pay if they wanted to pray and be allowed to hold the mass.
 When Romanian authorities returned after June 1941, churches and monasteries were rebuilt and opened again, but persecution resumed in 1944, when Soviet forces reconquered the territory.

 The (incomplete) list below contains clergymen of any denomination.
 Like the majority of the population of the region, most of the people named below were Romanian Christian Orthodox.
 A person is listed below only if the church has officially used the term martyr in reference to the individual.
 In doing so, Christian churches have to follow a three-step rule: martyrium materialiter (violent death), martyrium formaliter ex parte tyranni (for the faith on the part of the persecutors), martyrium formaliter ex parte victimae (conscious acceptance of God's will).